marco-diomedi-ey/AI-Academy-Project/rag_flow/eu_ai_act_docs/data documentation.md

 ## Data Origin and Source
 <!-- importanto to define this step to understand also compliance with GDPR.  -->
 **Source(s):**
-* Local repository documents under `docs/` (PDF/CSV/MD/TXT/images)
+* Local repository documents under `docs_test/` (PDF/CSV/MD/TXT/images)
-* Web search results via WebCrew (SerperDev; content cleaned before use)
+* Web search results via WebCrew (TrustedWebSearch with domain filtering; content cleaned before use)
 <br>**Third-Party Data:** Web content is third-party and subject to website terms; use only excerpts for QA with source citation.
 <br>**Ethical Sourcing:** Only non-personal, publicly available materials should be ingested.
 Do not include personal data or sensitive data.
 Respect robots.txt/ToS.

 ## Provenance

-The corpus is built on demand for each query from any local files in `docs/` and publicly available web pages discovered via search.
-Web content is cleaned (UI/boilerplate removed), chunked, embedded with Azure OpenAI, and temporarily indexed in FAISS only to answer the current query.
+The corpus is built on demand for each query from any local files in `docs_test/` and publicly available web pages discovered via search.
+Web content is cleaned (UI/boilerplate removed), chunked, embedded with Azure OpenAI, and temporarily stored in FAISS indices or Qdrant vector database only to answer the current query.
 Permanent storage of raw web data is not intended.

 ### Collection